bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

     - Redirect URL: Same as About URL.
     - Click "Create app"
     - Keep this tab open for the "Setting up Praw.ini" section.
-    - (Optional) Install Geany text editor for easy code editing and running.
-I only recommend this text editor because it's easy to use and install, however, this is not an absolutely required step.
-It's just here if you want it to make running the bot easier.
-(Please Note: I am not affilated with Geany or its developers in any way, it is just the first text editor that I used when learning how to code and it made running Python scripts easier.
+    - Text editor: If you don't have any special text editor other than notepad, I recommend Geany.
+It's free, and in my opinion, it's easier to run programs in geany. install geany from [here.](https://www.geany.org/download/releases/)
     - Open main.py in geany.
 This file looks small I know.
 However, all the brains of the app is in replier.py.
 The main.py file optimizes it for running 24/7 on a hosted server so that in the event that Reddit or the API goes down temporarily, you don't have to manually restart it as it will be constantly running due to the While True: Try/Except exception condition.
     - To run program in geany, simply press the F5 key.
     - Thank You and I hope you enjoy this program!

 # Setting up Praw.ini.
 - You will next need to setup the Praw.ini file.
 I have included a shell file for you within the files.
 It is in the folder "init praw file."
-You will need to rename this file to praw.ini and put it in the same folder as main.py.
 On many online examples, you'll see people plug their credentials straight into their main python file.
 I discourage doing that as it just leaves your credentials out in the open for people to see if you share that file with others and forget that your credentials are still in there.
     - Open the Praw.ini shell file from the repository.
     - Open the tab with the app you just created.
     - client_id: 2 spaces underneath your script name is the client_id.
 Copy and paste that into your Praw.ini file under "client_id"